 I absolutely adore this simple Father’s Day card that has been designed for you by my fab 11 year old Maxi.
 It is perfect for adding a little colour to as he has or for you to colour in completely and I am sure that any Dad would love being wished a Hap-pea Father’s Day.
 This card was inspired by the fact that MadDad is currently growing peas in the garden.

 You can really create some beautiful artwork and patterns by printing flowers with celery stalks or other vegetables.
 You can use the artwork for Mother’s Day cards, valentines day or for wrapping paper or you can just have fun experimenting with different colours and patterns.
+Printing is something that really appeals to kids of all ages and adults alike.
+We were delighted at just how much the tightly packed stalks of celery resembled a flower.
+Printing is such an exciting art activity, there is something delightful about dipping your object in the paint and waiting to see what pattern it makes.

 We have been experimenting with watercolours since getting some new water brushes in our stockings at Christmas.
 I originally bought them with the intention of us taking our paints out and about with us, but quickly discovered that the kids LOVE them and they sparked lots of creative activities including these watercolour indent valentines cards.
 I am a big fan of homemade cards and hope to pass that on to the children and always make the husband a card.